dotnet/docs-maui/docs/user-interface/graphics/draw.md

 The `FillColor` property of the `ICanvas` object must be set to a `Color` before invoking the `FillRoundedRectangle` method.

 > [!NOTE]
-> There are `DrawRoundedRectangle` and `FillRoundedRectangle` overloads that take `Rectangle` and `RectangleF` arguments, and overloads that enable the radius of each corner to be separately specified.
+> There are `DrawRoundedRectangle` and `FillRoundedRectangle` overloads that take `Rect` and `RectF` arguments, and overloads that enable the radius of each corner to be separately specified.

 ## Draw an arc